 This might mean that some time ago, when you became a grown up, you may have made the decision to only eat the foods that you like and to happily bid adieu to the foods that were once forced upon your pouty little face.
 I'm guessing liver was one of the first foods shipped off to sea like an 18th century British convict.

 As a sovereign human and adulting adult I hope that you give liver another chance for its petty offence of not satisfying your previously childish and underdeveloped appetite.
 This recipe for liver pate turned out better than I expected and has quickly become my preferred way to enjoy liver.

-1 tsp grass-fed butter, rendered lard, or coconut oil for frying
+1 tsp butter, lard, or oil for frying

 6 chicken livers (pasture-raised, please)